Guidance on Class/Exam Arrangements

 1. Instructor may propose to cancel/keep a class with endorsements from Thrust/Pillar Head and Hub/College Dean, copying ARS in the loop and with decision/endorsement received by the deadline.

-For endorsed courses to be closed, instructors must notify affected students and program office in a timely manner to ensure students can drop the courses on SIS and have acceptable alternative arrangements on course enrollment with sufficient advising.
+For classes to be closed, instructors must notify affected students and program office in a timely manner to ensure students can drop the classes on SIS and have acceptable alternative arrangements on class enrollment with sufficient advising.

 When a Typhoon Signal is Yellow or Orange, Red